Dr | Clinical Research Fellow

 Dr Philip Mosley studied at the University of Oxford and obtained a masters degree in physiological sciences and a degree in medicine.
 He was also captain of the university boxing team and was awarded two full ‘Blues’.
 He worked as a junior doctor in Manchester before moving to Australia to complete his specialist training in psychiatry.

-Dr Mosley completed his PhD in computational neuroscience and neuroimaging in 2019 under the supervision of Professor Michael Breakspear.
-Eleven peer-reviewed manuscripts were published from his thesis.
+Dr Mosley is an active clinician-scientist with appointments at the QIMR Berghofer Medical Research Institute, Queensland Brain Institute and CSIRO.
+He completed his PhD in neuroscience in 2019 under the supervision of Professor Michael Breakspear.
+He published eleven peer-reviewed manuscripts and received the UQ Dean’s Award for outstanding thesis.
+Dr Mosley has been the chief investigator in a study of the neuropsychiatric effects of DBS for Parkinson’s disease, in a study of medicinal cannabis for Tourette’s syndrome, a lead investigator in a clinical trial of DBS for obsessive-compulsive disorder and anorexia nervosa, as well as a clinical fellow in a neuroimaging study of Alzheimer’s disease.
 He has won prizes from the RANZCP in Old Age Psychiatry and Consultation-Liaison Psychiatry, and he has received research funding from the RBWH Foundation, the RANZCP Young Investigator Grant, Parkinson’s Queensland and Wesley Medical Research.
 Dr Mosley was awarded an ‘Advance Queensland’ Early Career Fellowship for his Parkinson’s disease research and won the postgraduate medal from the Australian Society for Medical Research for findings arising from this project.
 In 2020, he won the Early Career Psychiatrist award from the RANZCP, which is presented to the fellow producing the most significant piece of research in the five years since fellowship.
+Currently, Dr Mosley’s research is funded by the National Health and Medical Research Council (NHMRC) and the Medical Research Future Fund.

 2020: RANZCP Early Career Psychiatrist Prize